jundalisay/spblist/content/en/research/descartes/man/article-31b.md

 ---
-heading: Section 30b
+heading: Article 31b
 title: "The Effects of the Pineal Gland"
 # date: 2022-01-29
-weight: 25
+weight: 48
 description: "Gland H is composed of a very soft material --  a substance that is not united with the substance of the brain everywhere, but is only attached to it by small arteries"
 image: "/covers/man.jpg"
 writer: